AtomHash/evernode/docs/getting-started.rst

 ===============

 Ready to get started?
 This page gives a good introduction to EverNode.
-It assumes you already have EverNode installed.
+It assumes you already have EverNode, Python3.6, uWSGI and NGINX installed.
 If you do not, head over to the :ref:`installation` section.